-Name change isn’t something anyone thinks about until they need to do it.
-As name-change experts, we’re happy to demystify the process and give you the scoop on how to change your name.
+Wondering how to change your name?
+It’s not something anyone thinks about until they need to do it.
+As name-change experts, we’re happy to demystify the process for you.
 There are several life events that trigger a name change, like marriage, divorce, and adoption.
-All three of these versions of name change use the same legal paperwork, but the supporting documents are all different.
+All three of these variations use the same legal paperwork, but the supporting documents are all different.

 Married Name Change